Estimated reading time: 20 minutes

 I hope these top tips have helped you figure out how to make a gallery wall.
 Of course, these aren’t the only ideas for a gallery wall, but they sure are the most impactful ones I have found to help you to set up frames for a gallery wall that’s nothing short of gorgeous.

 Ultimately, I recommend creating a gallery wall based on your artistic tastes and preferences.
 Don’t forget to tell a story.
-It will keep them’ talking.
-Now, go to and gallery wall.
+It will keep them talking.
+Now, go to a gallery wall.
 Love y’all. xoxox